schilkp/schilkp.github.io/content/projects/VitalPod/index.md

 For details on their operation, algorithms, and their performance, please see the paper.

 Because the Ambiq does not support BLE 5.3/audio via BLE, I also designed a second variant of the PCB that replaces the SoC with an NRF5340.
-Unfortunately, due to time constraitns, I never had time to bring-up that board and test audio playback.
+Unfortunately, due to time constraints, I never had time to bring-up that board and test audio playback.

 {{ gallery() }}